eab-dsvenss/php-laravel-model-generator/README.md

 # Usage

-Specify models to generate in `eab-modelgeneratorconfig`
+Specify models to generate in `app/config/eab-modelgeneratorconfig.php`

+Specify the details for each model in `app/config/eab-modelgenerator/<modelname>.php`

 Call `php artisan eab-modelgenerator:generate` to generate the models specified in the config file

-Update the "Dummy"-model and remove the adjustmentsfile

 # Configuration

-## Config example
+## eab-modelgeneratorconfig.php

 ```
 return [